Teaching and Learning

 This chapter will help you find your way around our Limerick and Thurles campuses.
 Take some time to look around our buildings and teaching spaces.

-Follow our guides as they explore the Limerick campus and show you around our range of lecture theatres, tutorial rooms, computer labs and other teaching spaces.
+Follow our guides Aisling and James as they explore the Limerick campus and show you around our range of lecture theatres, tutorial rooms, computer labs and other teaching spaces.

 Founded in 1898, initially as a teacher-training college, the MIC Limerick campus has come a long way since the first students stepped through its doors.
 MIC is now a thoroughly modern institution, delivering a variety of education and liberal arts programmes to over 5,000 students.
 Our teaching spaces maintain a historic charm with period buildings and fixtures, but also boast contemporary facilities like the TARA Building, Lime Tree Theatre and Tailteann Sports Complex to complement the vibrant student experience.
 MIC Limerick is a strong fixture in both the local community and the national educational landscape.